opticaliqlusion/collatz/README.md

-# Generalization of the Collatz Conjecture - "Strong" Collatz
+#  "Strong" Generalization of the Collatz Conjecture

 ###### Description

-This script tests a generalization of the Collatz conjecture, what I'm calling the "Strong" Collatz forumla.
+This script tests a generalization of the Collatz conjecture, what I'm calling "Strong" Collatz reduction.

+Recall the classic Collatz conjecture removes the prime $2$ if $x \equiv 0 \pmod 2$ otherwise $C_3(x) = 3x+1$.
+The classic conjecture states that any integer reduced in this manner eventually reduces to $1$ under iteration.

-The idea is to remove **all** primes smaller than the $C_n x + 1$ coefficient.
+The idea under "strong" reduction is to remove **all** primes smaller than the $C_n x + 1$ coefficient.
+We will attempt to calculate which coefficents "converge" in the same manner as the classic formula.

 In the Strong generalization, $3x+1$ is $C_3$, and removes the small primes $p = \set{2}$.
 Larger coefficients, such as $C_5$, remove all primes congruent $x$ smaller than C, that is $p=\set{2,3}$. $C_5$ not only divides $x$ by $2$ if it is even, but also divides $x$ by $3$ if $x \equiv 0 \pmod 3$.